jnebab/jnebab/README.md

 Current progress...
 * 🔭 Still on web3 stuff, doing some freelance projects from time to time.
-* 🌱 Also doing buildspace.so tutorials when time permits.
+* 🌱 Doing part time in Front End for RoseHub.io - an Oasis-based Dex.
-* 📦 Finally became an OSS contributor.
+* 📦 OSS contributor in thirdweb JS SDK.
 * 👯 Found this community by a dev-turned-youtuber.
 Tech discussions mostly on react/next arch and system designs.
 Good stuff!

 ### My Socials